johanlundahl/home_monitor/README.md

 $ make init
 ```

-Edit config.py and add required configuration parameters for the application by
+Edit application config file and add required parameters for the application by
 ```
-$ nano home_monitor/app.yaml
+$ make config
 ```

 Specify the following configuration parameters in the `home_monitor/app.yaml` file: